-Encourage students to begin walking, jogging or running laps as soon as they arrive.
+During this unit, encourage students to begin walking, jogging or running laps as soon as they arrive.
 The teacher or an assigned aide needs to be ready with a box of drinking straws or popsicle sticks.
 Students receive one for each lap -- and are encouraged to walk or run at their own pace.
-Have the aide gather and tally each student's mileage as you begin Today's Chat need help?
+Have the aide gather and tally each student's mileage as you begin Today's Chat right, then left again!